NEMERO21/US-Airlines-Tweets-Sentiment-Analysis/README.md

 ## Data Source

-The dataset used in this dashboard is the "Tweets about US Airlines" dataset, which contains tweets along with their sentiment labels.
+The dataset used in this dashboard is the "Twitter US Airline Sentiment" dataset from Kaggle.

 ## Acknowledgments